Chchimdi/weather_app/README.md

-This weather app will take input in form of city and display the weather information of that city.
+This weather app will take input in form of city, zipcode or coordinates (latittude and longitude) and display the weather information of that location.